Dash0 Raises $35 Million Series A to Build the First AI-Native Observability Platform

 exporters: [otlphttp/prometheus]

-The key setting here is root_path: /hostfs which explicitly tells the hostmetrics receiver to look at the volume we mounted in the previous step, rather than the container's default filesystem.
+The most important setting here is root_path: /hostfs.
+It explicitly tells the hostmetrics receiver to read metrics from the host filesystem mounted in the previous step, instead of the container's own filesystem.

-Finally, create a minimal prometheus.yml so Prometheus can start:
+Finally, create a minimal prometheus.yml to prevent Prometheus from scraping any other targets, including itself:

 yaml